 Harcourt Street 1 (RF) Limited has been set up as an insolvency remote special purpose vehicle and its liabilities are enforced, among others, by certain subordination and non-petition clauses between secured creditors.
-Please refer to note 21 for further detail.
-The main component of the Company's subordinated claims are credit enhancement loan liabilities.
+Please refer to note 20 for further detail.
 Interest is accrued on the credit enhancement liability but limited in terms of:

-the transaction documents and the insolvency remote legal set-up and the available cash in accordance with the Priority of Payments.
+- \ the transaction documents and the insolvency remote legal set-up and - \ the available cash in accordance with the Priority of Payments.